fly0utWest/fly0utWest/README.md

-# hello. i'm nikita, welcome to my github profile!
+# hello. i'm nikita, welcome to my github profile

-i'm a web developer who's into full-stack development, especially anything related to javascript and its ecosystem. i also enjoy exploring devops, ui/ux design, operating systems, and networking — basically, anything that piques my curiosity in computer science!
+i'm a web developer who's into full-stack development, especially anything related to javascript and its ecosystem. i also enjoy exploring devops, ui/ux design, operating systems, and networking — basically, anything that piques my curiosity in computer science

-## my toolbox 🛠️
+## my toolbox

 here's a peek into the technologies i work with: